instillai/machine-learning-course/docs/source/content/deep_learning/autoencoder.rst

     architecture in case of a lack of sufficient training data create overfitting and bars learning valuable features.
     A linear decoder can operate as PCA.
 However, the existence of non-linear functions create a more powerful dimensionality reduction model.
--   **Regularized Autoencoders:** Rather than limiting the size of autoencoder and the code dimension for the sake of feature learning, we can add a loss function to prevent it memorizing the task and the training data.
+-   **Regularized Autoencoders:** Instead of limiting the dimension of an autoencoder and the hidden layer size for feature learning, a loss function will be added to prevent overfitting.
      -   **Sparse Autoencoders:** An autoencoder which has a sparsity penalty in the training loss in addition to the reconstruction error.
 They usually being used for the